Best paper for Alcohol Markers

 b) I prefer off white, very light creme paper.
 Usually those papers are bright white.

 c) Great blending is not guaranteed just because the paper was made for this purpose.
 Some I’ve tried blended perfectly but others not so much and the reason was the fact that those papers offer a wetness effect.
-Thats when you colour with a marker and the ink pools on the paper before going completely dry.
-It’s supposed to help colours blend perfectly, because you have the time to blend them on each other while still wet.
-Could be a technique that I’m totally failing at.
-What I know is this kind of blending is never totally smooth, it creates a layered water colour effect.
+That's when you colour with a marker and the ink pools on the paper before going completely dry.
+It’s supposed to help colours blend perfectly, because you have the time to blend them on each other while still wet. if you are not experienced enough, this technique ends up looking like a layered water colour effect.
+Not all markers of all brands blend nicely this way and can make you feel hopeless in the beginning.

 b) You are looking for a smooth surface, not very textured because blending becomes impossible.